zio/zio/docs/datatypes/contextual/zlayer.md

   cake            // Baker & Ingredients & Oven & Dough & Cake
 ```

 This allows a style of composition where the `>+>` operator is used to build a progressively larger set of services, with each new service able to depend on all the services before it.
-If we pass through dependencies and later want to hide them we can do so through a simple type ascription:
+If we passthrough dependencies and later want to hide them we can do so through a simple type ascription:

 ```scala mdoc:silent
 lazy val hidden: ZLayer[Any, Nothing, Cake] = all